AnnikaChauhan/flappy-game/README.md

 Access to the live game is available [here](https://annikachauhan.github.io/flappy-game/).

 ## I am now producing part two
-As of the end of April 2020, I am producing a second version of this game, now that I have acquired more knowledge.
+As of the end of April 2020, I am producing a second version of this game now that I have acquired more knowledge.
 A link to the repo is [here](https://github.com/AnnikaChauhan/flappy-game-part-two).